Robust Multi-instance Learning with Stable Instances: Empirical validation

 For negative bags the rules are

 Here $\mathcal{P}_1$, $\mathcal{P}_2$, $\mathcal{N}_1$ and $\mathcal{N}_2$ are multivariate Gaussian distributions where the positive and negative instances are sampled from.
 The values of sampling ratio $a$ are uniformly selected from $a\in [0.65,0.95]$ at each simulation.
-All datasets and scripts used in the experiments can be accessed online.\footnote{https://www.dropbox.com/s/lxi083v9l8kmuxr/Supplementary.zip?dl=0}
+Two different settings of simulated datasets are generated and they differ in the dimensionality of the instances.
+In Setting 1 each instance is a 3-dimensional feature vector while the instances in Setting 2 are 100-dimensional feature vectors.

-We repeat experiments for 30 times by using the sampling procedure to generate training and test sets and report the simulation results in Table \ref{simulation}.
+We repeated experiments for 30 times by using the sampling procedure to generate training and test sets and report the simulation results in Table \ref{simulation}.
 Firtly, the proposed StableMIL method achieves significantly better performance than the compared i.i.d.
 MIL methods.
 Secondly, when compared with distribution change based MIL algorithms which has access to the unlabeled test samples, StableMIL also achieves better performance without seeing the samples.